Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Introduction

-This document outlines the Cyoda-based application designed to interact with the Petstore API to retrieve and display pet details based on user input.
+This document outlines the Cyoda-based application designed to interact with the Petstore API to retrieve and display details of pets based on user input.
 It explains how the Cyoda design aligns with the specified requirements and provides a comprehensive overview of the concepts involved in the Cyoda entity database, the event-driven architecture, and the various workflows, entities, and actors involved in the system.

 ## What is Cyoda?